Last Updated: June 19, 2024

 Career

-In the early 60s, David Gilmour joined a blue rock band, although the group was never successful.
+In the early 60s, David Gilmour joined a blues rock band, although the group was never successful.
 After having his equipment stolen while touring with another blues rock band in France, Gilmour returned to London.
 Once there, he stopped in to watch Pink Floyd record a song.
 By this point, Syd Barrett's mental state was beginning to deteriorate, and he didn't recognize Gilmour despite being close friends with him during university.

-Initially, the plan wasn't for Gilmour to replace Syd Barrett, but rather play guitar for him while he continued to contribute to the band in other ways – such as songwriting.
+Initially, the plan wasn't for Gilmour to replace Syd Barrett but rather play guitar for him while he continued to contribute to the band in other ways – such as songwriting.
 Eventually, Barrett's erratic behavior became too much for the band to bear, and Gilmour completely took over his duties.

 During the next period, Pink Floyd reached an incredible level of commercial success with albums such as The Dark Side of the Moon, Wish You Were Here, Animals, The Wall, and The Final Cut.
 After the latter album, Gilmour and Waters began to butt heads.
 Since then, Gilmour has continued to release successful solo albums well into the 2010s.